b-lukaszuk/BS_wJ_eng/contents/bat_and_ball.md

 # Bat and Ball {#sec:bat_and_ball}

-In this chapter may or may not use the following external libraries.
+In this chapter you may or may not use the following external libraries.

 ```jl
 s2 = """